Relicka/Sanic-HTTPAuth/README.md

-Flask-HTTPAuth
+Sanic-HTTPAuth
 ==============

 [![Build Status](https://travis-ci.org/miguelgrinberg/Flask-HTTPAuth.png?branch=master)](https://travis-ci.org/miguelgrinberg/Flask-HTTPAuth)

-Simple extension that provides Basic and Digest HTTP authentication for Flask routes.
+This a fork of [Flask-HTTPAuth](https://github.com/miguelgrinberg/Flask-HTTPAuth) for Sanic.
+It is a simple extension that provides Basic and Digest HTTP authentication for Sanic routes.

+Still a work in progress, contributions are welcome.

 Installation
 ------------